-Financial and legal planning done to accelerate one’s eligibility for Medicaid benefits.
+Crisis Medicaid Planning is financial and legal planning done to accelerate one’s eligibility for Medicaid benefits.
 It occurs when an individual is in need of immediate financial relief from high long-term care costs, and the individual has not conducted any “pre-planning” (the purchase of long-term care insurance, prior funding of an asset protection trust, etc.).

 See Long-Term Care.

-An annuity that has not been annuitized (not providing regular payments).
+A deferred Annuity is an annuity that has not been annuitized (not providing regular payments).
 A deferred annuity may continue to accumulate growth and has cash value that is accessible to the owner of the contract.

 Deficit Reduction Act of 2005 (DRA)